pepstock-org/Charba-Wiki/docs/DateAdapters.md

 | quarter | qqq - yyyy | Q1 - 2020
 | year | yyyy | 2020

-To see all available formats, have a look [here](https://date-fns.org/v2.9.0/docs/format) into Datefns documentation.
+To see all available formats, have a look [here](https://date-fns.org/v2.9.0/docs/format) in the Datefns documentation.

 ## Using the date adapter